cisagov/LME/README.md

 ### Other Post install setup:
 A few other things are needed and you're all set to go.
-1. setting up fleet
+1. Setting up Elasticfleet
-2. fixing a few issues with wazuh (in a future release this won't be necessary)
+2. Fixing a few issues with Wazuh (in a future release this won't be necessary)
-3. setting up custom LME dashboards
+3. Setting up custom LME dashboards
-4. setting up wazuh's dashboards
+4. Setting up Wazuh's dashboards
-5. setting up a read only user for analysts to connect and query LME's data
+5. Setting up a read only user for analysts to connect and query LME's data

 Luckily we've packed this in a script for you.
-Before running it we want to make sure our podman containers are healthy and setup.
+Before running it we want to make sure our Podman containers are healthy and setup.
 Run the command `sudo -i podman ps --format "{{.Names}} {{.Status}}"`
 ```bash
 lme-user@ubuntu:~/LME-TEST$ sudo -i podman ps --format "{{.Names}} {{.Status}}"
 lme-elasticsearch Up 49 minutes (healthy)